María Antonieta Duque

 María Antonieta Duque (born 2 March 1970) is a Venezuelan TV presenter, comedian and actress.

 She studied acting at the famous Luz Columba academy under the instruction of professor Nelson Ortega.

 Her television career began in 1989 in the sketch comedy show Bienvenidos.
 She landed her first acting role in the telenovela Amantes de Luna Llena in 2000.

+She was one of the judges for the 2023 Miss Venezuela pageant.